NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

 ### The raspistill command
 You have used the command `raspistill` before to take individual pictures.
 We are going to use some other attributes of the command to take multiple pictures at specific time intervals.

-These attributes are `-tl x` for the interval betwwen photographs and and `-t x` for the time for the overall time (where x will be replaced by the time interval in miliseconds). for this expercise we are going to take one picture every two seconds for an overall time of  one minute.
+These attributes are `-tl x` for the interval between photographs and `-t x` for the time for the overall time (where x will be replaced by the time interval in milliseconds). for this exercise we are going to take one picture every two seconds for an overall time of  one minute.
 This means we will use `-tl 2000 -t 60000`

 We want to save the output to the `timelapse` folder we created so we will also use the `-o` attribute with the file location `/home/pi/timelapse/class%02d.jpg`.
 This will save a file each time a picture is taken with the filename `class001.jpg, class002.jpg` with the number increasing by one each time. (the `%02d` adds two trailing zeros to the file name to allow sequential file numbering  `%40d` would give 4 zeros)